Dr Ian Kellar

 - Website: Twitter | LinkedIn | Googlescholar | Researchgate | ORCID

-Ian is a health/social psychologist developing and evaluating interventions that use behaviour change techniques in medication adherence, perioperative care, & tobacco cessation, and travel mode.
+Ian is a health/social psychologist developing and evaluating interventions that use behaviour change techniques He is currently working on interventions related to medication adherence, restraint reduction, self-management of long term conditions, tobacco cessation, and tooth brushing.
 Ian is an Associate Professor of Health Psychology in the School of Psychology at the University of Leeds.
-He is a principal collaborator on the NIHR CLAHRC-YH Evidence-Based Transformation theme, and a match-funded collaborator on the NIHR CLAHRC-YH Mental Health and Co-Morbidities theme.
-Since 2014, Ian has held the post of Honorary Lecturer at Leeds Teaching Hospitals NHS Trust.
+He was a principal collaborator on the NIHR CLAHRC-YH Evidence-Based Transformation theme, and a match-funded collaborator on the NIHR CLAHRC-YH Mental Health and Co-Morbidities theme.
 Ian was an NIHR CLAHRC Yorkshire & Humber Fellow (2014 - 2015).

-Ian has authored more than 30 peer-reviewed publications.
+Since 2012, Ian has been an investigator on research attracting over £11.5 million of funding.
 He is the intervention modelling work package lead on a NIHR programme grant to improve the use of prescribed medicines at transitions, and intervention development and testing workstream lead on a NIHR programme grant to develop and evaluate a diabetes self-management intervention for people with severe mental illness.
-His research has been funded by Cancer Research UK, Canadian Institutes of Health Research, ESRC, Health Foundation, HS & DR, HTA, MRC, NHS England SBRI, NIHR, and the (ESRC) White Rose Consortium.
-Since 2012, he has been an investigator on research attracting over £9.4 million of funding.
+His research has been funded by Cancer Research UK, Canadian Institutes of Health Research, ESRC, Health Foundation, HS & DR, HTA, MRC (PHIND, JGHT, Trial), NHS England SBRI, NIHR, and the (ESRC) White Rose Consortium.

 Ian has supervised 5 PhD students to completion, all of whom remain active within academia.
 He currently supervises 2 PhD students within the School of Psychology, and co-supervises 2 PhD students and 1 NIHR pre-doctoral fellow elsewhere within the University of Leeds, 1 MPhil student elsewhere within the UK, and is a dissertation committee member for 1 PhD student in the USA and 1 elsewhere in the UK.